NVIDIA-Omniverse/PhysX/physx/documentation/platformreadme/linux/README_LINUX.md

 * Makefiles are in compiler/linux-debug etc
 * Clean solution: make clean
 * Build solution: make
+* Install solution: make install

+Note:
+Compile errors on unsupported compilers or platforms are frequently caused by additional warnings that are treated as errors by default.
+While we cannot offer support in this case we recommend removing all occurences of the `-Werror` flag in the file `physx/source/compiler/cmake/linux/CMakeLists.txt`.

 ## PhysX GPU Acceleration:

-* Requires CUDA 11.8 compatible display driver.
+* Running GPU-accelerated simulations requires a CUDA 11.8 compatible display driver.
 The corresponding driver version can be found [here](https://docs.nvidia.com/cuda/cuda-toolkit-release-notes/index.html#cuda-major-component-versions__table-cuda-toolkit-driver-versions).
+* Note that CUDA is not required for building PhysX, it is only a runtime requirement for GPU-accelerated scenes.

 ## Required Packages for Building and Running PhysX Snippets: